-Madrid succumbed to Gianluca Vialli's Chelsea in the first UEFA Super Cup played as a one-off match – and curtain-raiser to the new European season – following the fixture's move to Monaco.
-Gianfranco Zola provided the pass that put Gustavo Poyet, previously with Madrid's Liga counterparts Real Zaragoza, in position to fire past Bodo Illgner with seven minutes left.
+Gianluca Vialli's Chelsea prevailed in the first UEFA Super Cup played as a one-off match – and curtain-raiser to the new European season – following the fixture's move to Monaco.
+Gianfranco Zola set up ex-Real Zaragoza man Gustavo Poyet to fire past Bodo Illgner with seven minutes left.

 2000: Real Madrid 1-2 Galatasaray (Raúl 79; Jardel 41pen, 102)

-Madrid suffered more disappointment two years later, against a Galatasaray side who had become the first Turkish team to lift a European trophy with their defeat of Arsenal in the UEFA Cup final three months before.
-New signing Mário Jardel proved an instant hit with Cimbom supporters by scoring twice, his second in extra time after Fatih Akyel had crossed into the penalty area.
+Madrid suffered more disappointment two years later against the first Turkish team to lift a European trophy, Galatasaray having beaten Arsenal in the UEFA Cup final.
+New signing Mário Jardel proved an instant hit with Cimbom supporters by scoring twice, his second a golden goal in extra time from Fatih Akyel's cross.

 2002: Real Madrid 3-1 Feyenoord (Paauwe og 15, Roberto Carlos 21, Guti 60; Van Hooijdonk 56)

 2014: Real Madrid 2-0 Sevilla (Ronaldo 30 49)

-A then UEFA Super Cup record crowd of 30,854 flocked to the Cardiff City Stadium to see Cristiano Ronaldo strike twice.
-Newcomers James Rodríguez and Toni Kroos also starred for Madrid, the former combining with Gareth Bale – playing in his city of birth – for the opener.
-Ronaldo added another after good work by Karim Benzema to extinguish the hopes of the UEFA Europa League holders.
+A then UEFA Super Cup record crowd of 30,854 saw Cristiano Ronaldo strike twice in Cardiff.
+New signings James Rodríguez and Toni Kroos starred for Madrid, the former combining with Gareth Bale – playing in his city of birth – to create the opener.
+Ronaldo added another after good work by Karim Benzema.